mobile app bar

 Pittsburgh Steelers head coach Mike Tomlin and quarterback Aaron Rodgers (8) walk off the field after the game against the Baltimore Ravens at M&T Bank Stadium.

-When Tomlin recruited Aaron Rodgers for Year 19 of his tenure, skepticism followed.
-After turbulent stops in Green Bay’s twilight and a failed experiment with the New York Jets, Rodgers arrived in Pittsburgh surrounded by questions rather than expectations.
-Even Colin Cowherd was among the doubters.
+When Mike Tomlin recruited Aaron Rodgers for Year 19 of his NFL career, skepticism followed.
+After a turbulent stop in Green Bay’s twilight and a failed experiment with the New York Jets, Rodgers arrived in Pittsburgh carrying questions rather than expectations.
+Colin Cowherd was among the doubters.
 Until this week.

-“Dear Aaron, I said this offense was a rotary phone in a smartphone world—dated, clunky, unnecessary.
+“Dear Aaron, I said this offense was a rotary phone in a smartphone world — dated, clunky, unnecessary.
 But like fries in a sandwich, Pittsburgh didn’t know they needed you.
 Now they can’t live without you.
-Bye-Ahuasca.”
+Bye-Ahuasca,” said Cowherd.

-Cowherd’s point was clear: Rodgers isn’t carrying the Steelers.
-But he’s making them work.
-Sunday’s game was the clearest illustration yet of how different Rodgers’ role is in Pittsburgh compared to his MVP years in Green Bay.
+The point is clear: Rodgers isn’t carrying the Steelers, but he’s making them work.
+Sunday’s 24-29 win over the Lions was the clearest illustration yet of how different Rodgers’ role in Pittsburgh is compared to his MVP years in Green Bay.

-Rodgers finished 27-of-41 for 266 yards and a touchdown, steady numbers for any quarterback, remarkable ones for a 42-year-old in December.
-He avoided turnovers, extended drives, and delivered when needed, none bigger than the deep shot to Gainwell before halftime.
+Rodgers finished 27-of-41 for 266 yards and scored a touchdown.
+Those are steady numbers for any quarterback, remarkable ones for a 42-year-old in December.
+He avoided turnovers, extended drives, and delivered when needed, none bigger than the deep shot to Kenneth Gainwell before halftime.

 Later, Warren broke the game open with two 45-yard touchdown runs in the fourth quarter, reminding Detroit how thin its defense truly was.
 Rodgers joked afterward: “I saw him running clean and did absolutely nothing.”